-When Alvaro Uribe (2002-2010) first ran for president of Colombia, a question I thought important was dodged.
+When Álvaro Uribe first ran for president of Colombia, journalists, politicians, and civil society did not press a question I thought important.
 When asked why he and his sons had never performed military service, his campaign declined to comment.
 The shadow of this question remains indelible in my mind.
 This is the case not just because Uribe and his sons may have bribed their way into avoiding the country’s obligatory military conscription service for males.
 It is also because there is a systemic problem regarding the process of stocking our armed forces and the explicit unfairness of legislation weighed against the poor.
 It is legislation that, in many ways, holds the poor hostage and extracts forced labor from the lower classes of Colombian society.
-This issue needs to be nurtured and raised by more politicians and journalists more often and more forcefully, but it does not surprise me that the issue remains largely uncultivated.
+This issue needs to be nurtured and raised by more politicians and journalists more often and more forcefully, but it does not surprise me the issue remains largely uncultivated.

 Like Uribe’s avoidance of the question during his campaign, the reason why this issue has not become mainstream may be because most eligible politicians for obligatory military conscription—and potentially also their sons—have also dodged the service in an illegal manner or do not want the current laws favoring the wealthy to change.
-If we truly want to justly govern ourselves, we have to start with (1) revising legislation that is so explicitly against the large majority of the population, with (2) judicially cracking down on those who bribe their way out of the armed conflict’s frontier, and with (3) the international community recognizing its role and changing its ways in this unfair and unjust practice.
+If we truly want to justly govern ourselves, we must start with (1) revising legislation that is so explicitly against most of the population, with (2) judicially cracking down on those who bribe their way out of the armed conflict’s frontier, and with (3) the international community recognizing its role and changing its ways in this unfair and unjust practice.

 Who makes up Colombia’s armed forces?
 Overwhelmingly the poor.
-I will not tackle the issue of whether or not Colombia should have obligatory military conscription or a volunteer army.
-However, considering that the former is our current situation—obligatory military conscription—should not our armed forces reflect the entire spectrum of our economic classes and the stratification of our civil society?
+I will not tackle the issue of whether Colombia should have obligatory military conscription or a volunteer army.
+However, considering the former is our current situation—obligatory military conscription—should not our armed forces reflect the entire spectrum of our economic classes and the stratification of our civil society?
 Unfortunately, the reflection is like a fun house mirror that distorts reality and makes our upper classes almost invisible in the country’s military.
 If they are present, they are mostly in cushy positions.
 As Francisco Santos stated during the 2002 presidential elections, “Right now, the poorest of the poor do the fighting, and the rich people drive the generals’ cars, if anything.”

-When we speak of our country’s (in)security, we hurdle over the question of how we construct our armed forces in the first place and run head-on into a discourse of how we should use that army and the funding it is allotted.
-However, if we want to transform Colombia’s political and armed conflict, this is an issue that deserves to be underscored and given priority potentially even before, or at least during, negotiations and discussions regarding military budgets, increasing our armed forces, and the overall development of tactics and strategies that deal with the country’s security threats and issues.
+When we speak of our country’s (in)security, we hurdle over the question of how we construct our armed forces in the first place, and we run head-on into a discourse of how we should use that army and the funding it is allotted.
+However, if we want to transform Colombia’s political and armed conflict, we should underscore this deserving issue and give it priority potentially even before, or at least during, negotiations and discussions on military budgets, increasing our armed forces, and the overall development of tactics and strategies that deal with the country’s security threats and issues.

 Nevertheless, there seems to be a seemingly unexpected rhetorical shift in policy with President Juan Manuel Santos.
-His administration has pushed the U.S., the region, and the world to have a new dialogue regarding the U.S. decades-long strategy of targeting the issue where these illicit drugs are grown.
-Though he has flat out rejected the idea of legalization, even President Barak Obama’s Drug Czar, Gil Kerlikowske, has been supportive in focusing more energy on U.S demand for illicit drugs.
+His administration has pushed the U.S., the region, and the world to have a new dialogue on the U.S. decades-long strategy of targeting the issue where these illicit drugs are grown.
+Though he has flat out rejected the idea of legalization, even President Barak Obama’s Drug Czar, Gil Kerlikowske, supported focusing more energy on U.S demand for illicit drugs.
 However, there is still much to be done.
-Though there have been slight shifts, in terms of Colombia’s militarization and how we stock our armed forces not much has changed.
-Certain kinds of crimes have been on the rise during recent years and the FARC, ELN, and neo-paramilitaries continue to threaten national security.
+Though there have been slight shifts, in terms of Colombia’s militarization and how we stock our armed forces, not much has changed.
+Certain kinds of crimes have been on the rise during recent years, and the FARC, ELN, and neo-paramilitaries continue to threaten national security.

-Either the security situation has deteriorated dramatically since Rivera’s declaration back on 23 March, or we have been lied to (probably to not scare away investors, tourists, and because of October elections), as I had argued in one of my previous columns.
+Either the security situation has deteriorated dramatically since Rivera’s declaration back on 23 March, or he lied to us (probably to not scare away investors, tourists, and because of October elections), as I argued in one of my previous columns.
 Either way, this arena of insecurity will most likely call for an increase in the number of armed forces members.
-A request for a heavier fist yields a greater burden the poor have to carry.
+A request for a heavier fist yields a greater burden the poor must carry.
 As Washington Post foreign service correspondent Scott Wilson in 2002 correctly identified, the “rich avoid the draft as the poor are pulled into the trenches.”

 Not until recently was substitute service available for conscientious objectors.
-For years it was argued that the institutionalized practice of forced recruitment went against Article 18 of the 1991 Colombian Constitution, which states the following: “The freedom of conscience is guaranteed.
+For years, it was argued that the institutionalized practice of forced recruitment went against Article 18 of the 1991 Colombian Constitution, which states the following: “The freedom of conscience is guaranteed.
 Nobody will be bothered by reason of his convictions nor beliefs neither compelled to reveal them nor obliged to act against his conscience.”
-Article 18 conflicted with Article 216 whereby it is stated that “All Colombian citizens are obliged to take up arms when there is a public need for this in order to defend national independence and the public institutions.
+However, Article 18 conflicts with Article 216, whereby it is states that “All Colombian citizens are obliged to take up arms when there is a public need for this to defend national independence and the public institutions.
 The law will determine the conditions which at all times qualifies an individual for exemption from military service and the benefits for service in them.”

 The former Article now trumps the latter.
 In September of 2010, the Colombian Constitutional Court ruled that conscientious objectors have the right to be exempt from the duty of serving in Colombia’s obligatory military service if the objections of these individuals are judged to be “deep, fixed, and sincere.”
 Though this is a step in the right direction for transforming the political conflict toward just governance, there are other government practices of military recruitment, like arbitrary detention and the others already mentioned above, that continue to unjustly target the poor.

-The recruitment practices and blind eyes of our branches of government and the international community are nothing more than part of this historical pattern.
+The recruitment practices and blind eyes of our branches of government and the local international community are nothing more than part of this historical pattern.
 In short, many Colombian lives are treated with little importance—as if they are mere instruments, commodities, or replaceable and expendable objects—and used to maximize the power and the wealth of a select few.
 This needs to change for a more just and fair society to flourish in Colombia.
-We cannot allow this issue to die after a politician declines to comment when asked why he—or his or her son(s)—never partook in Colombia’s ‘obligatory’ military service.
+We cannot allow this issue to die after a politician declines to comment when asked why he—or his or her son(s)—never partook in Colombia’s so-called obligatory military service.